Gaatvul/a-splash-of-weather/README.md

 ![main screen](https://user-images.githubusercontent.com/47698459/223490543-5cd0f7bc-a6fd-4c94-8a74-8dfef8b86111.png)

-A weather app built using ReactJS and utilising the OpenWeather API for current and forecasted weather, Unsplash API for displaying a random background image based on the location's current weather, and the Google Places API for the location autocomplete.
+A weather app built using ReactJS and utilising the OpenWeather API for current and forecasted weather, Unsplash API for displaying a random background image based on the location's current weather, and the OpenWeather Geocoding API for the location autocomplete.

 ## Features:
 - Location auto complete